openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 getAllSync(): Object

-Obtains all KV pairs from the cached **Preferences** instance synchronously.
+Obtains all KV pairs from the cached **Preferences** instance.
+This API returns the result synchronously.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core